atarr3/campvideo-data/README.md

 Recreating all figures, tables and results in the [Validation](#Validation) step requires working installations of [Python](https://www.python.org/downloads/) and [R](https://cran.r-project.org/src/base/R-4/).
 All code in this repo was tested under Python version 3.9.7 and R version 4.0.5 on a Windows 10 machine.

 #### Prequisites
 Installing the required Python packages requires both CMake and a C++ compiler.
 For macOS users, these requirements are normally already satisfied.
 Windows users can install a C++ compiler from [Microsoft Visual Studio Community Edition](https://visualstudio.microsoft.com/downloads/).
+Using the installer, users should execute the following steps:
+1. Select "Individual Components" and check the boxes for the latest x86/x64 build tools, found under "Compilers, build tools, and runtimes", and Windows SDK for the appropriate Windows platform.
+Click "Install" after selecting.
+2. After installing, make sure the location of the compiler is on the PATH environmental variable.
+The compiler is usually found in `C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Tools\MSVC\14.31.31103\bin\Hostx64\x64`.

 #### Python Dependencies
 Most Python package dependencies can be installed by installing the project-related package, ``campvideo``, which is available on the [TestPyPi package repository](https://test.pypi.org/project/campvideo/).
 This package can be installed within a Python environment via the command